quakkels/eCSSentric/readme.md

-# MinimaCSS
+# eCSSentric

 The anti-dependency "dependency."

-[MinimaCSS](https://minimacss.quakkels.com) is not intended to be treated as a library or framework.
+[eCSSentric](https://ecssentric.quakkels.com) is not intended to be treated as a library or framework.
 It is a launching point for your CSS.
 It's a skeleton of styles designed to provide a simple start that acts as a springboard.

-Basic decisions have already been made, though anything can be revisited.
-MinimaCSS is closer to a reference resource than it is to a library or framework.
-It may help to consider every MinimaCSS instance as a fork of the original project.
+Basic decisions have already been made, though anything can be revisited. eCSSentric is closer to a reference resource than it is to a library or framework.
+It may help to consider every eCSSentric instance as a fork of the original project.
 Once forked, it's yours, build it up and modify it according to your own app's unique needs.

 ## Getting Started

-1. Download [minima.css](minima.css) and save it to your styles folder.
+1. Download [eCSSentric.css](ecssentric.css) and save it to your styles folder.
-2. Include the style in your html header with `<link rel="stylesheet" href="/{your styles directory}/minima.css">`
+2. Include the style in your html header with `<link rel="stylesheet" href="/{your styles directory}/ecssentric.css">`
 3. Use [index.html](index.html) as a reference for how the different design elements are used.

 ## Features